just-install/registry/README.md

 This repository contains the just-install "registry": the list of packages available for installation through just-install.

-## Submitting New Catalog Entries
+## Submitting new entries

 Fork this repository, make your changes to `just-install.json`, then submit a pull request.

 Guidelines to follow:

 * Read [this (rough) description of the registry file](docs/registry.md)
-* Registry entries are listed in alphabetical order, make sure yours fit with this scheme.
+* Registry entries are listed in alphabetical order, make sure yours fits with this scheme.
 * Prefer unversioned entries: if a software provides an URL to always get the latest installer try to use that.
 * When an installer combines both 32-bit and 64-bit versions of an application, only add the